Joshua J. Mark

 Epictetus (c.
-50-130 CE) is a Stoic philosopher best known for his works The Enchiridion (the handbook) and his Discourses, both foundational works in Stoic philosophy and both thought to have been written down from his teachings by his student Arrian.
+50 CE- c.
+130 CE) is a Stoic philosopher best known for his works The Enchiridion (the handbook) and his Discourses, both foundational works in Stoic philosophy and both thought to have been written down from his teachings by his student Arrian.
 Stoicism is the belief that the individual is wholly responsible for his or her interpretations of circumstance and that all of life is natural and normal in spite of one's impressions.
 To the Stoics, `philosophy’ was synonymous with life.
 One did not `dabble’ in philosophy, one became fully immersed in understanding and appreciating how best to live one’s life.
 The foundations of Stoicism, especially its recognition of the logos, an underlying force behind all things, was first laid by the Pre-Socratic philosopher Heraclitus (c.
 500 BCE).
 Antisthenes, a student of Socrates, then developed the philosophy c.
 390 BCE and expounded upon it through his Cynic School (though, no doubt, mixed with Socratic concepts).
 These ideas were then further developed by the later philosopher Zeno of Citium in c.
 300 BCE.
 The Greek Stoics (the so-called `Old Stoa’) Cleanthes and Chryissippus, who followed Zeno of Citium, wrote many volumes on the Stoic way of life but, unfortunately, of the 165 works attributed to Chrysippus, we have only fragments and the same holds true for Cleanthes.
 Their influence must have been far-reaching, however, because Stoic principles were known and practiced as far away as Rome.

 Epictetus was born in the Phrygian city of Hierapolis in Asia Minor to a slave woman and so was, himself, a slave.
 He was granted his freedom sometime after the death of Emperor Nero in the year 68 by his master Epaphroditus who had also been a slave and was freed by Nero for revealing a coup against the Emperor.
 Tacitus calls Epaproditus “Nero’s Freedman” and reports he was with Nero when the Emperor committed suicide, and offered to help him do so.
 It should not seem strange that Epaphroditus, having been a slave, should own slaves once he, himself, had been freed.
 According to Nardo, “Slavery was the largest and most entrenched social institution in ancient Rome (especially at its height, between 200 B.C. and A.D.
 200) and affected every aspect of life and society”(41).
 Epaphroditus, as secretary to emperor Nero, would have been expected to own slaves as standard custom.

-Epaphroditus, a Stoic himself, who taught his slave the precepts, recommended the young Epictetus to study with the great Stoic teacher C. Musonius Rufus and, clearly, Rufus influenced the younger man greatly as Epictetus’ thought seems almost identical to some of the fragments we have of Musonius Rufus.
+Epaphroditus, recognizing his slave's intellectual abilities, recommended the young Epictetus to study with the great Stoic teacher C. Musonius Rufus and, clearly, Rufus influenced the younger man greatly as Epictetus’ thought seems almost identical to some of the fragments we have of Musonius Rufus.
 Rufus was very impressed by Epictetus’ keen mind and trained him well in the discipline of Stoic philosophy.
 Once freed, Epictetus set up his own school and taught the philosophy to others until he, along with all the other philosophers in Rome, was banished by the emperor Domitian in the year 89 CE.
 Even so, the impact of Epictetus' thought became an integral part of Roman understanding.
 Professor Forrest E. Baird writes, "Despite Emperor Domitian's condemnation, Stoicism had a special appeal to the Roman mind.
 The Romans were not much interested in the speculative and theoretical content of Zeno's early Stoa.
 Instead, in the austere moral emphasis of Epictetus, with his concomitant stress on self-control and superiority to pain, the Romans found an ideal for the wise man, whereas the Stoic description of natural law provided a basis for Roman law.
 One might say that the pillars of republican Rome tended to be Stoical, even if some Romans had never heard of Stoicism" (519).
 Epictetus' influence was not confined to Rome, however, as his banishment led to his formation of the school which would preserve his teachings.

 He traveled to Nicopolis, Greece where he opened a Stoic school and taught philosophy through lectures, and by his own example in living, up until his death in the year 130 CE.
 Among his students was the young historian Flavius Arrianus (popularly known as Arrian) whose classnotes (written in Koine Greek although Epictetus taught in Attic Greek) have preserved Epictetus’ thought as the philosopher himself apparently wrote nothing down.